How To Treat Motion Sickness For Good

 What Is Motion Sickness?

 Motion sickness is, essentially, an uneasy sensation of wooziness or dizziness.
-Typically motion sickness can occur when you’re inside of a moving object, like a car, boat, plane, train, or ferris wheel.
+Typically this condition can occur when you’re inside of a moving object, like a car, boat, plane, train, or ferris wheel.
 The outward momentum and inertia causes your body’s sensory organs to send mixed messages to your brain.
 Your eyes tell your brain that you're moving, but your muscles remain motionless and your inner ears are sending messages of their own.
 The combination of these mixed messages will usually result in sensations of lightheadedness or nausea, along with the other symptoms of motion sickness.

 While motion sickness is usually associated with moving objects, it can actually occur when motion is minimized as well.
 For instance, when you leave a sailboat for dry land, you may still feel like you’re moving, even if you aren’t.
 Or maybe you’ve suddenly felt nauseous after running on the treadmill for an hour.
 It’s an intriguing sensation that has multiple driving factors.